Create 3D Presentations in Python

 shape.three_d_format.extrusion_height = 100

-shape.three_d_format.extrusion_color.color = draw.Color.purple
+shape.three_d_format.extrusion_color.color = drawing.Color.purple

 # ... set other 3D scene parameters